nielsboogaard/gulp-task-metadata/README.md

 ## API

-gulp-task-metadata is used the same way as the default `series` and `parallel` methods from Undertaker which Gulp uses, except that de first argument holds the metadata which should be provided to the following tasks.
+gulp-task-metadata is used the same way as the default `series` and `parallel` methods from Undertaker which Gulp uses, except that the first argument holds the metadata which should be provided to the following tasks.

 ### `series(metadata, taskName || fn...)`

 #### metadata
 Type: `Array`

-The metadata to provide to all the given tasks
+The metadata to provide to all the given tasks.

 #### taskName || fn...
 Type: `String` or `Function`